edunham/garden/README.txt

+2019-10-31: walking onions on porch have sprouted.
+Yeti nasturtium in living room has true leaves.
+Licorice in living room has sprouted.
+2019-10-31: Planted blue elderberries from fridge in cage in greenhouse.
 2019-10-24: Relocated turmeric to front porch.
 2019-10-24: Planted bucket raspberry into the ground at end of lawn currants, next to trailing raspberry.
 2019-10-24: Planted bucket apple-or-pear into the ground in the tea rose bed of the lawn.
 No sign of getting rootbound, despite 2-3 years in bucket.
 Appears to have been pruned aggressively before I got it.